Shining Light on the Scotogenic Model: Interplay of Colliders and Cosmology: Summary and Conclusions

 \section{Summary and Conclusions}

 The scotogenic model is a very popular extension of the Standard Model which can explain both neutrino masses and the origin of DM.
-In this paper we explored two complementary mass windows for fermionic DM.
-We chiefly focused on the case of keV-scale fermionic DM with the mass of remaining $\mathbf{Z}_2$-odd fermion and scalar degrees of freedom at $\mathcal{O}(100)\GeV$.
+In this paper we focused on the case of keV-scale fermionic DM with the mass of remaining $\mathbf{Z}_2$-odd fermion and scalar degrees of freedom at $\mathcal{O}(100)\GeV$.
 In this setup there are two distinct DM production mechanisms: freeze-in through the decays of heavy scalars and the production from the decays of next-to-lightest $\mathbf{Z}_2$-odd particle, $N_2$, produced via freeze-out.
 The large mass gap between DM and $N_2$ can generally allow for a sufficient suppression of the abundance arising from the latter mechanism, which is required as the corresponding DM momentum distribution is hot and could hence lead to washout of structures at small scales.
 We have shown that even stronger constraints arise from the contribution of such hot DM to $N_\text{eff}$.
 We also derived BBN bounds from the requirement that $N_2$ particles decay within $\sim 1$ second.

 Armed with the limits from cosmology, we focused on collider phenomenology; in particular we studied $p\,p \to \sigma^\pm \, \sigma^\mp \to \ell^\pm\, \ell^\mp \, +\,\cancel{E_T}$ channels.
 We have demonstrated that testing this model at colliders strongly relies on forthcoming stages of LHC as well as future colliders since we were not able to extract robust bounds by using $36.1\invfb$ data.
 Thus, we further considered HL-LHC, FCC-hh and CLIC.
 For the former, we found that the testable region is in tension with $N_\text{eff}$ and BBN limits, whereas both CLIC and FCC can probe significant regions of parameter space free from cosmological bounds.
 The sensitivity reach of CLIC exceeds 1 TeV for both HNL and charged scalar masses.
 The FCC with $3\invab$ would reach similar scalar and even larger HNL masses, and this further improves for $30\invab$ where HNL masses up to 2 TeV would be probed.